How to Rebase Local Branch Onto Remote Master

 First, ensure you have the latest changes from the remote repository.
 This updates your local references to the remote branches.

-is the default name for your remote repository.
-If you are using a different remote name, replaceorigin
+originis the default name for your remote repository.
+If you are using a different remote name, replaceoriginwith that name.

 2. Check Out Your Local Branch